uxlfoundation/oneAPI-spec/source/elements/oneART/source/oidn-spec.rst

                                              OIDNProgressMonitorFunction func,
                                              void* userPtr);

 Only a single callback function can be registered per filter, and further invocations overwrite the previously set callback function.
 Passing ``NULL`` as function pointer disables the registered callback function.
-Once registered, Intel Open Image Denoise will invoke the callback function multiple times during filter operations, by passing the payload as set at registration time (``userPtr`` argument), and a ``double`` in the range [0, 1] which estimates the progress of the operation (``n`` argument).
-When returning ``true`` from the callback function, Intel Open Image Denoise will continue the filter operation normally.
+Once registered, Open Image Denoise will invoke the callback function multiple times during filter operations, by passing the payload as set at registration time (``userPtr`` argument), and a ``double`` in the range [0, 1] which estimates the progress of the operation (``n`` argument).
+When returning ``true`` from the callback function, Open Image Denoise will continue the filter operation normally.
 When returning ``false``, the library will cancel the filter operation with the ``OIDN_ERROR_CANCELLED`` error code.

 After setting all necessary parameters for the filter, the changes must be commmitted by calling